Blog

 Mistake 3: Not Checking Language Support

 Some apps are designed primarily for English and may have limited support for other languages.
 If you're studying in a non-English language, check whether the app handles your language's text analysis, card generation accuracy, and UI localization well.
-Apps optimized for your language will deliver noticeably better results.

 5 Comparison Points to Avoid a Bad Choice